hypertexthero/combat-air-mail/readme.md

 # Combat Air Mail

-A quick single player mission for [IL-2 Sturmovik][i] where you need to land on an unprepared field to deliver mail.
+A quick single player mission for video game flight simulator *[IL-2 Sturmovik][i]* where you need to land on an unprepared field to deliver mail.
 Beware enemies intent on stopping your delivery.
 Read more about the mission goals in [this post][m].

 By [Simon =Hypertexthero= Griffee][h].